WhityFoxx/AI-LLM/README.md

 # Notice
 AI-LLM Telegram Bot

-TOKEN and AI_TOKEN are required
+TOKEN and AI_TOKEN are required in .env

 AI_TOKEN is taken from [here](https://openrouter.ai/).